-When you need to send an overseas money transfer, you might think that the best way to complete the transaction is via your bank.
-But while banks certainly offer a convenient option, they don’t offer a cheap one — the low exchange rates and high fees they offer simply work out to be too costly.
+When you need to send an overseas money transfer between Canada and Montenegro, you might think that the best way to complete the transaction is via your bank.
+While banks certainly offer a convenient option, they don’t offer a cheap one — the low exchange rates and high fees they charge simply work out to be too costly.
 Specialist money transfer companies tend to offer much better deals.

 Banks versus money transfer companies

-Instead of sending funds through your bank, compare your options to see whether you can find a more affordable deal from a specialist money transfer company, such as OFX or CurrencyFair.
+Instead of sending funds through your bank, compare your options to see whether you can find a more affordable deal from a specialist money transfer company, such as OFX, Travelex, TransferWise, WorldRemit or CurrencyFair.
 These providers trade high volumes of foreign currency and can therefore offer much better exchange rates than the banks.
-They also charge lower fees, so doing a quick comparison between transfer providers can save you a whole lot of cash.
+They also tend to charge lower fees, so doing a quick comparison between transfer providers can save you a lot of money.

-Ivan’s wife Karina stayed behind in Montenegro while Ivan was posted to Australia to work for six months.
-With the bills piling up at home, Ivan wants to send his wife $1,000 to help her take charge of the family finances.
-Instead of taking the rubbish exchange rate offered by his bank, Ivan decides to compare two specialist money transfer companies to see if a better deal might be available.
+Ivan’s wife Karina stayed behind in Montenegro while Ivan travelled to Canada to work for six months.
+With the bills piling up at home, Ivan wants to send his wife $1,000 Canadian dollars to help maintain the household.
+Instead of taking the poor exchange rate offered by his bank, Ivan decides to compare two specialist money transfer companies to see if a better deal might be available.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||CAD$1 = 0.6476||CAD$1 = 0.6401|

 |Transfer method||Online bank account transfer||Online bank account transfer|